Analysis of 2S singly heavy baryons in HQET: Framework

-The HQET Lagrangian comes from QCD Lagrangian by expanding QCD Lagrangian in terms of $\frac{1}{m_Q}$.
+The HQET Lagrangian is written by expanding QCD Lagrangian in terms of heavy quark mass up to $\frac{1}{m_Q}$.
 The heavy quarks symmetry breaking effects comes from the higher terms of HQET Lagrangian which depends on the heavy quark mass ($m_Q$).
 The HQET Lagrangian is given as